Where are the best places to see snowdrops in Surrey

 One of the best places to see vast carpets of snowdrops and experience the charms of the winter garden is the historic grounds of Gatton Park - once landscaped by the likes of Capability Brown.
 In the late winter months and early spring, the highlights of a visit to Gatton are the fantastic displays of snowdrops which flower profusely each February.
-The gardens will be open to the public on the first Sunday of each month from the beginning of February from 1pm to 5pm.
-Admission is £4 per adults, children free.
+Check the website for opening times.

 This Edwardian 1,400 acre estate is renowned for its beautiful Graham Stewart Thomas’ Winter Garden that can be found tucked away behind the gardener’s cottage.
 In January through to March, the garden is awash with Galanthus often found with rare colourful streaks of yellow and greens running through it.
 There is also an avenue of snowdrops along the Lime Walk.
-The garden is open from 10am until 4pm and admission is £13.60 for adults/£6.80 for children.
+Admission is £15 for adults/£7.60 for children.

 An 18th century landscape garden which was originally created by the Honourable Charles Hamilton between 1738 and 1773; Painshill Park is a spectacular location to catch a glimpse of these beautiful seasonal flowers.
 Don your walking boots and get your camera ready as the park boasts carpets of stunning snowdrops just waiting to be explored.
 Warm up afterwards with an afternoon tea at the park in Mr Hamilton’s Tea Room.
 Painshill is open throughout the year and admission is £8.00 for adults/£4.50 for children.

-For a truly magical experience, make sure to visit the woodlands in Winkworth Arboretum which is home to thousands of snowdrops, and other winter-flowing species including 15 different types of witch hazel, to cheer the spirits.
+For a truly magical experience, make sure to visit the woodlands in Winkworth Arboretum which is home to thousands of snowdrops, and other winter-flowing species including different types of witch hazel, to cheer the spirits.
 Dogs are also welcome to enjoy the arboretum when kept on a lead.
-Winkworth is open throughout the year and admission is £8.10 for adults/£4.00 for children.
+Winkworth is open throughout the year and admission is £10 for adults/£5 for children.